osmcode/libosmium/CONTRIBUTING.md

 Read this if you want to contribute to Libosmium.

-## Versioning

-Osmium is currently considered in beta and doesn't use versioning yet.
-Proper versions will be introduced as soon as it is somewhat stable.

 ## Namespace

 All Osmium code MUST be in the `osmium` namespace or one of its sub-namespaces.